-Make like Fifties film stars on a break from demanding directors at Villa Marie Saint Tropez, on a pretty hillside in Ramatuelle (obliging staff will comply with the fantasy).
-Utterly lovely grounds, the bohemian style, a relaxed-to-horizontal feel, and a clever chef are just a taster of the hotel’s heavyweight charms.
-(Of course, Saint Tropez’s beaches, bars and boutiques aren’t bad either.)
-This is the Riviera, at its most ravishing.
+Fancy pretending you're Fifties film stars?
+Villa Marie Saint Tropez is the perfect place, in a peaceful pine forest on a pretty hillside in Ramatuelle (obliging staff will go along with the fantasy).
+Bohemian style, a relaxed-to-horizontal feel, gorgeous grounds and a clever chef are just a snapshot of the hotel’s heavyweight charms.
+Of course, Saint Tropez’s beaches, bars and boutiques aren't bad either.
+This is the Riviera at its most ravishing.

 Noon; earliest check-in, 4pm.
 Both are flexible, subject to availability.

 Double rooms from £309.17 (€351), including tax at 10 per cent.
 Please note the hotel charges an additional local city tax of €3.30 per person per night on check-out.

 Rates usually exclude the buffet breakfast (€32 a day for adults; €14 a day for children).
 Guests get free access to the wellness centre.

 Should walking to the spa seem a tad onerous, request treatments in your room.